Implement and run neural networks, using previously obtained training data.

 Creating a Neural Network for Inference

-The Accelerate framework’s new basic neural network subroutines (BNNS) is a collection of functions that you can use to construct neural networks.
+The Accelerate framework’s BNNS library is a collection of functions that you can use to construct neural networks.
 It is supported in macOS, iOS, tvOS, and watchOS, and is optimized for all CPUs supported on those platforms.

 BNNS supports implementation and operation of neural networks for inference, using input data previously derived from training.
 BNNS does not do training, however.
 Its purpose is to provide very high performance inference on already trained neural networks.